Message from Kelley Drye's Chair

 We also welcomed 16 summer associates across the New York, Washington, D.C., Parsippany, and Chicago offices.
 Our 2021 summer associates were able to experience a hybrid program, with office visits and in-person interactions over their 10 weeks with the firm.
 They handled assignments from a variety of practice groups, worked on pro bono cases, and participated in shadow training opportunities with Kelley Drye clients.
 The class also gathered for a variety of creative and fun social activities.

-In July, we elected to the partnership four attorneys – Levi Downing, Donnelly McDowell, Anne-Marie Mitchell and Bez Stern – and promoted a group of lawyers to special counsel.
+In July, we elected to the partnership three attorneys – Levi Downing, Donnelly McDowell and Anne-Marie Mitchell – and promoted a group of lawyers to special counsel.
 I am pleased to recognize this strong group of lawyers who are devoted to advancing and protecting the interests of our clients and upholding the core values of Kelley Drye.

 Finally, I invite you to take a look at the new Service and Value